Back to blog

 What is incoming insurance?

-Incoming insurance is a temporary health insurance for international visitors in Germany.
+Incoming insurance is temporary health insurance for international visitors in Germany.

 • exchange students

-It covers medical treatment during the transition period before switching to regular insurance.
+The policy covers medical treatment during the transition phase before you move to regular health insurance.

 When do you need incoming insurance?